-- The anti-dumping proceedings against the solar industry in the USA, EU and China; their impact on WACKER; and corresponding courses of action
+- The anti-dumping proceedings against the solar and other industries in the USA, EU and China; their impact on WACKER; and corresponding courses of action

 - The explosion in a plant at the production site in Charleston, Tennessee (USA) and its consequences

 - Group financing activities

 - Renewal of the contract of Executive Board member Auguste Willems

 The Supervisory Board discussed the WACKER Group’s plans for 2019 at its meeting of December 6, 2018.
 On that occasion, the Supervisory Board also dealt with medium-term corporate plans for the period 2019 – 2023.
 In addition, it discussed and approved the capital-expenditure budget for 2019.